MohitGoel92/Microsoft-Excel/README.md

 **Note:** Different Objects may use the same Method name, but they can be entirely different things.

 Below are some attributes of Method:

-1) Method usually requires one or more parameters (arguments) from user, but allow no argument.
+1) Method usually requires one or more parameters (arguments) from the user, but allows no argument.

-2) Method always return something, for instance an Object, Number or String.
+2) Method always returns something, for instance an Object, Number or String.

 3) Method requires an Object to act on, it cannot be used independently.

 4) Method has its own library.
-Therefore it is imperative to not mix up Function library with Method Library.
+Therefore it is imperative to not mix up the Function library with Method Library.

 **Scope: Public and Private**